EndlessOps/pfsense-vpn-rotator/README.md

 ## Features

 - Safely rotates VPN server configurations using the `pfSsh.php` command.
+- Compatible with PHP 8.x versions of pfSense.
 - Eliminates the risks associated with direct editing of `config.xml`.
 - Automatically selects a random VPN server from predefined lists.
 - Dynamically updates OpenVPN client configurations on pfSense.
 - Restarts the VPN service to apply changes seamlessly.
 - Supports multiple server lists based on VPN IDs.

+## Prerequisites

+- You must have fully configured and working OpenVPN client configurations.
+- Access to the pfSense shell and `/usr/local/sbin/pfSsh.php`.
+- Basic understanding of shell scripting and pfSense configuration.

 ## Why `pfSsh.php`?

 The script leverages `pfSsh.php` for configuration changes rather than directly modifying `config.xml`.
 This approach reduces the risk of file corruption and syntax errors, ensuring the stability and integrity of your pfSense system's configuration.
 It's a best practice recommended for making programmable changes to pfSense configurations.

-## Prerequisites

-- You must have fully configured and working OpenVPN client configurations.
-- pfSense 2.7.2 or later.
-- Access to the pfSense shell and `/usr/local/sbin/pfSsh.php`.
-- Basic understanding of shell scripting and pfSense configuration.

 ## Installation